renatoGarcia/icecream-cpp/README.md

 IC(flavor);
 ```

-all three outputs below are correct, each one having a distinct interpretation of what is
+all three outputs below are correct, each one having a distinct interpretation of what
-the `flavor` variable.
+should be the `flavor` variable.

 ```
 ic| flavor: 0x55587b6f5410